Contents

 Most ad tracking doesn't rely on third-party cookies.

 Third-party cookies are a special kind of cookie that is set by one website (for example, google.com) and can be accessed by another (ablecdp.com).
-They’re widely used for retargeting, and antimonopoly concerns became one of the main reasons why Google was among the last browser vendors to eliminate them.
+They’re widely used for retargeting, and antimonopoly concerns became one of the main reasons why Google was among the last browser vendors to consider eliminating them.
+Google dropped Chrome third-party cookies deprecation plans in July 2024, but they remain blocked by other vendors such as Apple Safari.
 Restricting third-party cookies doesn’t affect first-party cookies; however, and most of the tracking pixels now rely on setting up first-party cookies associated with the click identifier present in the URL for tracking.

 In response to the cookie restrictions, website owners sought alternative tracking methods.
 These methods, designed to ensure working attribution, range from grey to white in both legality and reliability and gained some popularity either as primary methods of tracking and analytics, or supplemental, used as a fallback when consent isn’t received.